 During construction, there is the potential for accidental spills of fuels such as gasoline or diesel from the mechanical equipment.
 All re-fueling will occur in designated upland areas, as far as feasible from surface waters.
 Spills that may occur will be contained immediately by certified personnel and disposed of appropriately.
+Other toxics such as paints and varnishes will be used during construction.
 Any appropriate requirements (including the Material Safety Data Sheet) will be followed for storage and disposal of any substance that can be considered toxic.
 After development, automobiles and other mechanized equipment and chemicals used to maintain landscaping will be the major potential sources of toxic substances on the Site.
 Automobiles may leak oil and grease.
 Herbicides and pesticides may be used by homeowners to maintain their landscaping; they may also be applied to landscaping in the open space areas.
+To minimize potential impacts from the development site, the agronomist's report which outlines which chemicals can be used and their proper application rates and timing will be provided to the Homeowners Association (Barron, 2004).
 Any runoff associated with the Site will be treated in one of the 37 stormwater BMPs or bioretention areas.
+While these BMPs are not designed specifically for removal of toxic substances, they will remove any substances that bind to soil.
 The land application system will use a combination of chlorine and ultraviolet disinfection methods.
 By using the ultraviolet disinfection, use of chlorine and accidental spills that may occur will be minimized.